aminuzz/tryhackme-walkthroughs/Easy/Easy Peasy/README.md

 The first question states:
 - How many ports are open?

-To check for open ports on a machine, we can run a simple **Nmap** scan to scan for all open TCP ports on the target machine:
+To check for open ports on a machine, we can run **Nmap** to scan for all open TCP ports on the target machine:
 ```Bash
 nmap -sV -p1-65535 10.66.143.198
 ```
 - ``-sV`` returns the service and the version that is running on that port
 - ``-p1-65535`` scans all ports from 1 through 65535.
 By default, **Nmap** scans the top 1000 TCP ports but to get a throughough scan of the machine, scanning all possible ports is the appropriate choice of action.
 ![Gif16](https://github.com/user-attachments/assets/bf20b90c-5652-4dee-b968-9e57a5169d60)

-- In total there were 3 ports that were open.
+- In total there were **3** ports that were open.
 <img width="836" height="68" alt="image" src="https://github.com/user-attachments/assets/3d3ce26a-298c-4e58-a3c4-8caae2fa6107" />